CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 ** knowledge and ability **

 * How well do employees know about IT?
 Is IT and Internet use more of a necessity to make business processes more effective, or is life and work unimaginable without IT and the Internet?
 * What experience and knowledge do employees have about information security and privacy?
 What are their capabilities for IT-based security measures such as encryption?
-How is the knowledge distributed in the various areas of the institution?
+How is the knowledge distributed in the different areas of the institution?
 * What is the way employees interact with information security and privacy issues?
 How do employees view the need to protect information from change or unauthorized disclosure?
 * Can employees actively contribute their information security ideas and ideas to the security process?
 ** Security Policies **